etmoore/awesome-media/README.md

 [SNAP Judgment](http://snapjudgment.org/) - Quickly becoming one of the hottest podcasts.
 True stories told to a beat.
 Very entertaining.
 [The Moth](http://themoth.org/%20/t%20_blank) - True stories told live, on stage, without notes.
 Great for expanding your perspective and putting yourself in others’ shoes.
 [This American Life](http://www.thisamericanlife.org/%20/t%20_blank) - The long-reigning #1 podcast in the nation (and for good reason) - True stories and short fiction about life in America.
+[S-Town](https://stownpodcast.org/) - A masterpiece series featuring a death, a feud, a hunt for treasure, and a mysterious man.
+From the producers of Serial.
+So good, you'll want to listent to it thrice.

 ## Humor